RandomcodeDev/chifir-engine/README.md

 DLLs for each system, and the reason is so that the systems of the engine could be reused by tools that I might make, and also because it makes it easier to separate functionality that shouldn't get tangled up.

-The engine doesn't use the CRT or STL at all (where possible, meaning not at all on Windows and barely on Linux/Switch), which does improve portability, especially between Windows versions.
+The engine doesn't use the CRT or STL at all (where possible, meaning not at all on Windows and a little bit on other platforms), which does improve portability, especially between Windows versions.
 Some performance-critical functions are written to use SIMD if the current CPU supports it (on x86, it's all dynamically enabled based on `cpuid` instead of being done at compile time).
 I also wrote my own allocator that works pretty well, but I'm sure I'll have to optimize it eventually.
 I have my own